Frequently Asked Questions

 Q: What are the minimum age requirements?

-A: Volunteers must be 14 years of age or older, complete the application, pass a background check, and have an interview to determine their schedule.
+A: Volunteers must be 16 years of age or older, complete the application, pass a background check, and have an interview to determine their schedule.
 In addition, volunteers must attend a 1 ½-hour orientation session within the first month of their placement.
-Individuals between the ages of 14-18 must have a parent or guardians permission to volunteer.
+Individuals who are 16-17 must have a parent or guardians permission to volunteer.

 Q: How much time does it take to be a Goodwill volunteer?